parwatpandit/parwatpandit/README.md

 # Hi, I'm Parwat 👋

-I'm a Computing System student at Ulster University London, building production-grade full stack systems from the ground up.
-I don't just follow tutorials — I architect real systems with real infrastructure: JWT auth, ML models, cloud deployments, message queues, WebSockets, and more.
+Passionate about building things that actually work in production — not just on localhost.

-Right now I'm focused on three industry-grade projects across Fintech, Healthcare, and Logistics — each one designed to solve real problems the way companies like Monzo, Babylon Health, and Ocado actually do it.
+I design and ship full stack systems across Fintech, Healthcare, and Logistics, with real infrastructure: cloud deployments, ML models, message queues, WebSockets, and JWT auth — all live on AWS.

-I'm actively looking for **Software Engineering roles in London** where I can contribute from day one.
+Based in London.
+Open to Software Engineering roles.
 ---

 ## 🚀 What I'm Building